import numpy as np

 self.torque_norm_params = (torque.min(), torque.max())

-# Normalize to [0, 1] for numerical stability
+# Normalize to [0, 1] for numerical stability.

-x = (rpm - self.rpm_norm_params[0]) / (
+x = (rpm - self.rpm_norm_params[0]) / (self.rpm_norm_params[1] - self.rpm_norm_params[0])

 y = (torque - self.torque_norm_params[0]) / (